 Louis Vuitton Alma

 The Alma bag was introduced in the 1930’s and it features two zippered compartments.
-Available in a variety of colors, patterned, finishes, and sizes, this Louis Vuitton bag. the perfect everyday satchel.
+Available in a variety of colors, patterned, finishes, and sizes, this LV bag. the perfect everyday satchel.

 Louis Vuitton Noé